 Milwaukee Bucks forward Giannis Antetokounmpo understands the power of social media for athlete branding.

 Last month, the superstar pro athlete used Instagram Live to capture his drive-thru trip to a local Chick-fil-A after the team’s historic NBA Finals win.
 He recorded his order of (exactly) 50 Chick-fil-A minis (chicken nugget sandwiches) in celebration of the 50 points he scored in the climactic, series-winning game.
-The video hit all the feels for Bucks fans on site and everywhere else.
+The video hit all the feels for Bucks fans on-site and everywhere else.
 And his subsequent Twitter exchange with the brand requesting “free nuggets for life” kept the social conversation going long after he left the restaurant with his championship series trophies along for the ride.
 Antetokounmpo recognized he had a special opportunity and platform to further grow his personal brand by engaging fans live in the moment — and by simply being himself.
-The relatable star fans have come to love.
+Fans have come to love this relatable star athlete.

 This popular NBA player doesn’t even have an endorsement deal with Chick-fil-A — he just loves their food.
-It paid off for the company in brand value lift earned from that single experience as it took off across social media platforms.
+It paid off for the restaurant chain in brand value lift earned from that single experience as it took off across social media.
 Imagine the value his electric personal brand and social media presence can have for companies he’s officially endorsing.

 NIL Has Leveled the Athlete Branding Playing Field